 About Swimmer’s Itch

-Swimmer’s itch is a skin reaction by sensitized people, to a larval stage (cercaria) of a group of flatworms whose adults usually live in the veins associated with the intestine of its vertebrate hosts.
-The microscopic-sized worms lay eggs that work their way into the lumen of the intestine of the vertebrate host so that they can be passed out with the feces.
+Swimmer’s itch is a skin reaction by sensitized people, to a larval stage (cercaria) of a group of flatworms whose adults usually live in the veins associated with the intestine of its vertebrate hosts (waterfowl and mammals that live in or near the water).
+The microscopic-sized worms lay eggs that work their way into the lumen of the intestine of the vertebrate host (duck) so that they can be passed out with the feces.
 Upon contact with water and light, a ciliated form (miracidium) hatches and swims in a zigzag pattern hoping to contact a specific species of snail.
 When it gets closer, there appears to be a chemical attraction emitted from the snail which leads to the miracidium penetrating the snail.
 The miracidium does not enter just any snail, but members of a single species.

 In sensitized people, the cercaria enters the epidermis and dies.
 Immediately, a small, red area forms.
 Within 30 hours, this area of the skin becomes much larger in diameter and then becomes reddened and raised.
 It is now called a papule that will itch intensely for up to two weeks.
 There is often a reduced reaction when someone is exposed for the first time.
 Subsequent exposures usually cause a more severe reaction and children and adults with fair complexions, are usually affected the most.